Dr. Paul Stanford, Ph.D., LMFT

 I specialize in treating couples and individuals with relationship issues.
 Whether you’re married, living together, or dating, I’m experienced in helping people just like you.
 Or maybe you’re divorced and need help co-parenting, I work that population too.
 I am trained in interpersonal relationship dynamics and processes.
 I’ve conducted research on couples and would love to help your relationship thrive.
 I help people reconnect with their partner, rekindle the passion they once had, and redefine their relationship moving forward.
 I work WITH clients instead of for them.
 Your goals are my goals and I have the training and experience to assist you in meeting those goals.

-Dr. Stanford is a Licensed Marriage and Family Therapist Supervisor (#202565) in Texas and a Licensed Clinical Marriage and Family Therapist (# LCM532) in Maryland.
+Dr. Stanford is a Licensed Marriage and Family Therapist (#202565) in Texas.
 He graduated from Texas A&M University with a Bachelor’s degree in Psychology, Nova Southeastern University with a Master’s in Marriage and Family Therapy, and from Florida State University with a Ph.D. in Marriage and Family Therapy.
 Dr. Stanford is an adjunct professor for the marriage and family therapy program at Texas A&M – Central Texas and Pepperdine University, teaching courses in family theory and couples therapy among others.